emtreila/GRAPHS/assignment-3/README.md

-# 🔄 Backwards Dijkstra Algorithm for Shortest Path
+# Backwards Dijkstra Algorithm for Shortest Path

 This Python project implements the **backwards Dijkstra algorithm** to find the **lowest cost walk** between two vertices in a directed graph with **positive edge costs**.
-Instead of starting from the source, this algorithm starts from the destination and works backwards, making it useful in reverse-routing scenarios.
+Instead of starting from the source, this algorithm starts from the destination and works backwards.

 ---